oxy-hq/charts/charts/oxy-app/README.md

 This doc tries to focus only on chart-specific, differential behavior you won't find in a generic Helm tutorial.

 - Deployment type: StatefulSet (requires a PVC).
 Reason: the app needs persistent storage for state, database files (if you are using sqlite), and git repo clones.
-- Architecture: single container, with optional init containers for git sync and env setup.
+- Architecture: single main container.
+Optional init containers are used only for git cloning when `gitSync.enabled` is true; env file assembly is no longer performed by an init-container.
 - State directory & persistence
   - PVC mounted at `/workspace`.
 App defaults to `OXY_STATE_DIR=/workspace/oxy_data`.
   - A sqlite database file is created at `OXY_STATE_DIR` when no external DB is provided.